- > When will the Apple iCar launch?

 Then in May 2018, it emerged that Apple and VW are to work together - not on a driverless car for sale to the public, but on a driverless vehicle to shuttle its employees to and from work.
 Is this the extent of Apple's autonomous vehicle ambition?

-In July a high profile case saw the FBI catch an ex-Apple employee and charge them with stealing trade secrets from the company to take to a Chinese car startup.
-The case makes it clear that the company has a lot invested in the area, more information below.
+In July 2019, a high profile case saw the FBI catch an ex-Apple employee and charge them with stealing trade secrets from the company to take to a Chinese car startup.
+The case makes it clear that the company has a lot invested in the area, and there's more information on that below.

-However, in January 2019 CNBC reported that 200 employees in Apple's autonomous systems division were laid off at the end of January, suggesting that the iCar project may have been canned - more on that below.
+On the other hand, a January 2019 CNBC report claims that 200 employees in Apple's autonomous systems division were laid off at the end of January, suggesting that the iCar project may have been canned - we'll go into that in more detail too.

 Whatever the end product, Apple has definitely been working on developing something car-related, whether it's an autonomous driving system, an Apple Car or simply an in-car entertainment system - although the company will never admit what.
 We'll let you read all the evidence below and decide for yourselves.